insure logo

 • Get it inspected: If your roof is older than 10 years, hire a roof inspector to check for damage.

-How to find a roof leak and what happens next?
+How to find a roof leak

-If there’s been a weather event, like a spate of storms, it’s a good idea to check your home’s exterior – look at downspouts, gutters and the roof to see if anything’s amiss.
+If there’s been a weather event, like a severe storm, it’s a good idea to check your home’s exterior – look at downspouts, gutters and the roof to see if anything’s amiss.
 Also, check the attic to see if there are any wet spots.
 If you see a leak, take photos of the damage from the interior and exterior, as well as any damage or water that’s pooling inside the house.
 Clean up the water as best as you can and contact your insurance company.

 How to file an insurance claim for a leaking roof

 The first thing you want to do when you’ve spotted a leak is to call your insurance company to file a claim and find out what’s covered.
-And If you have photos of the roof before and after the weather event, send them to your insurer.
+If you have photos of the roof before and after the weather event, send them to your insurer.

 Finally, contact a licensed roofing repair company to get on their schedule for repairs.
 Make sure to vet any roofer you’re considering through the International Institute of Building Enclosure Consultants or the National Roofing Contractors Association.
 Future insurance payouts won’t be covered if the repairs are done incorrectly, so do your due diligence in vetting a roofing company.